 Painting your furniture can give it a totally fresh new look.
 Whether you want to paint a specialty piece, a nightstand, table, or dresser, this can be a fun and easy DIY project that will give your furniture a whole new look at a price that’s affordable.
-But choosing the best paint for wood furniture can be a real challenge, especially since there are dozens of popular brands to choose from.
+But choosing the best paint can be a real challenge, especially since there are dozens of popular brands to choose from.
 Finding the perfect paint will have the biggest impact on the overall quality of your finished product, which is why doing a little research and finding the best option is so important.
 I’ve created this buyer’s guide to help you narrow down your search for the best type and brand, while discussing the different kinds of paint available and what you need to look for that indicates the paint is tough and designed to last.
 I’ve also tested out many different types and brands of paint, narrowing down my choices to the best four products on the market.

 Below, you’ll notice a comparison chart which includes each of the models that made it onto my list, their leading features, and how each model rated.

 Paint for Wood Furniture Comparison Chart

 |General Finishes Water Based Milk Paint||1 Quart||35||Milk|

 This chalk paint is designed specifically for home décor and furniture.
 It can also be used for an arts and crafts project.
 This tough paint is able to easily adhere to a wide variety of surfaces and is designed to provide top coverage, not to mention lasting durability.
 And the best part?
 This paint doesn’t require much prep.
 It can be used for both exterior and interior painting projects.
 This all in one paint contains topcoat and built-in primer and dries in as little as half an hour, providing a beautiful matte finish.

 - Can require multiple coats to achieve desired results